Mannequins with clothes designed by Steinunn Sigurðardóttir.

 Photo Mikael Lammgård

-Torsten and Wanja Söderberg Prize 2008 to Icelandic fashion designer Steinunn Sigurðardóttir
+The 2008 Torsten and Wanja Söderberg Prize to Icelandic fashion designer Steinunn Sigurðardóttir

-The Röhsska Museum's Torsten and Wanja Söderberg Prize Committee, with funding from the Torsten and Ragnar Söderberg Foundations, has decided to award the 2008 prize of one million Swedish kronor to Icelandic fashion designer Steinunn Sigurðardóttir.
+The Röhsska Museum’s award committee for the Torsten and Wanja Söderberg Prize, funded by the Torsten and Ragnar Söderberg Foundations, has decided to award the 2008 prize of one million Swedish kronor to Icelandic fashion designer Steinunn Sigurðardóttir.

 The award committee's motivation